Journey > Destination

 Being > Pursuing

 This quote sums up our generations reliance on trying to escape ourselves: “I don’t know why it is that I have always been happier thinking of somewhere I have been or wanted to go, than where I am at the time.
 I find it difficult to be happy in the present.”
 Some try to move and leave “everything behind” to start fresh, this is a bad idea as you leave everything behind except your mindset that brought you the agony to begin with.
 Moving with the right mindset is an amazing thing to do but doing it for the wrong reasons will only lead to more confusion.
 Stop chasing that elusive internship, the grandiose conferences, and trying to outrun your self.
 Sit in silence and savour your past accomplishments.
 Young professionals keep blindly acquiring awards, model UN conferences, setting up NGOs, with no real purpose.
-Being on the top 30′s under 30′s list for Forbes can’t be your soul reason to keep running.
+Being on the top 30′s under 30′s list for Forbes can’t be your sole reason to keep running.
 Vanity only decays your self worth.

 I apologize but buying your identity is not an option for self-discovery.
 I keep on insisting that money cannot be your anthem for success, as real purpose is greater than real prada (although I love Prada).
 Appreciate your “today” as Generation Y often glamorize the future at the expense of their present.